billhennessy/blog-chunky/content/post/2021/this-is-what-will-happen.md

 * Being self-sufficient
 * Being involved in their communities and churches

 As such, their brains have been wired over the years.
 They work hard to give their families good homes in safe neighborhoods with sufficient food and comfort.
-They have contribute to the success of the companies they've worked for.
+They have contributed to the success of the companies they've worked for.
 They have never taken welfare or assistance of any kind.
 They help out at church events and when a tragedy strikes.

-If they refuse the jab, that consistent character they've spent a lifetime building all goes away.
-Suddenly, they are out of their home and out of work.
+If they refuse the jab, that consistent character they've spent a lifetime building goes away.
+Suddenly, they are out of their homes and out of work.
 They are homeless and ineligible even for handouts from a food pantry.

 {{< figure src="/images/UK-vaccine-work.png" caption="UK will require vaccine passport to work.
 US will follow." >}}